MRASL/documentation/UAV/AscTec/Pelican/tutorials.md

 **TODO**

-**Instruction and dependences to install in are given but updates and other not specified ones may be requireds **
+**Instruction and dependences to install are given but updates and other dependences not specified may be required**

+Note : if the compilation fail for "mav_msgs/RollPitchYawrateThrust.h: No such file or directory" add to your sources _[_mav\__comm](https://github.com/ethz-asl/mav_comm)

 ## Compile and transfer